top of page

 • Dec 3, 2024

-Booked well in advance, and knowing this was going to be a next-level hike.
-I was as “ready” as I’ll ever be for Easterkloof.
+Booked well in advance through the Boksburg Hiking Club, and knowing this was going to be a next-level hike.
+I was as “ready” as I'd ever be for Easterkloof.

 And yet, even with his saltiness permeating the air, this hike was pure magic.